ergonomica/ergonomica/README.rst

 Lists files in the current directory.
 If *dir* is specified, will list files in that directory.

 remove/rm *file*
 ----------------

 Removes *file* (also accepts directories).

 mkdir
 -----

 Make directory

 find *dir* {name:*name*}
 ------------------------

 Find all files in *dir*, recursively.
 If *name* is specified, all files within *dir* whos name match that pattern (according to python regexp) will be returned.

 find_string *dir* {name:*name*}
 -------------------------------

-GO through all lines in all files in *dir, recursively.
+Go through all lines in all files in *dir, recursively.
 Finds lines in these files that match pattern *name.

 move/mv *path1* *path2*